Margaret Ross (computer scientist)

-Margaret Ross MBE, FBCS is an Emeritus Professor of Software Quality at Southampton Solent University.
+Margaret Ross is an Emeritus Professor of Software Quality at Southampton Solent University.
 She serves on the BCSWomen Committee of the British Computer Society.

 BCS Women is a specialist group for networking and sharing knowledge amongst women computing professionals.
 She was awarded an Honorary Doctorate from Staffordshire University, Hon FBCS and the John Ivison Award from the BCS.
 Margaret's work was recognised in 2008 with the MBE.